Scheduled MonumentsWalesCaer Gai Roman Site

 What is Caer Gai Roman Site?

-Caer Gai is a Roman auxiliary fort situated in Meirionnydd, Gwynedd, in north-west Wales.
+Caer Gai is a Roman fort situated in Meirionnydd, north Wales, dating to the Roman occupation of Britain, likely established in the first century AD as part of the military infrastructure controlling the Welsh interior.
 It is designated a Scheduled Ancient Monument by Cadw under reference ME018.

 What period does Caer Gai Roman Site date from?

 Caer Gai Roman Site dates from the roman period, and is classified as a fort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Caer Gai Roman Site?